OCA/multi-company/product_category_company_favorite/readme/DESCRIPTION.rst

 will be displayed, reducing configuration error. (and so accounting error if accounts are set at the category level.)

+You could be interested by concurrent module named ``product_category_company``, (same repository), that propose similar features but with alternative implementation.

 **Note**

 - When creating **new root category**: